Post job

 Reported any graffiti and vandalism including potential safety hazards to co-workers and Supervisory Staff.

-• Another trait important for fulfilling cleaning and maintenance worker duties is mechanical skills.
-According to a cleaning and maintenance worker resume, "janitors and building cleaners should understand general building operations."
-Here's an example of how cleaning and maintenance workers are able to utilize mechanical skills: "report lights out and other mechanical failuressweep, mop, wash and vacuum floors. "
+Mechanical skills.
+Another soft skill that's essential for fulfilling cleaning and maintenance worker duties is mechanical skills.
+The role rewards competence in this skill because "janitors and building cleaners need to understand general building operations and should be able to make routine repairs, such as to leaky faucets."
+According to a cleaning and maintenance worker resume, here's how cleaning and maintenance workers can utilize mechanical skills in their job responsibilities: "report lights out and other mechanical failuressweep, mop, wash and vacuum floors. "

-• Yet another important skill that a cleaning and maintenance worker must demonstrate is "time-management skills."
-Janitors and building cleaners should be able to plan and complete tasks in a timely manner.
-This is clearly demonstrated in this example from a cleaning and maintenance worker who stated: "take out trash and clean restroom accomplishments was responsible for workin alone on time restraints. "
+Time-management skills.
+Another crucial skill for a cleaning and maintenance worker to carry out their responsibilities is "time-management skills."
+A big part of what cleaning and maintenance workers relies on this skill, since "janitors and building cleaners must plan and complete tasks in a timely manner."
+How this skill relates to cleaning and maintenance worker duties can be seen in an example from a cleaning and maintenance worker resume snippet: "take out trash and clean restroom accomplishments was responsible for workin alone on time restraints. "

-• See the full list of cleaning and maintenance worker skills.
+See the full list of cleaning and maintenance worker skills

 Cleaning And Maintenance Worker Resume